mmistakes/so-simple-theme/_styles/2019-06-01-watercolor.md

 </figure>

 ### Paper Granulation
-The accumulation of pigments on the valleys of the paper (substrate).
+The accumulation of pigments on the valleys of the paper (canvas).
 Concentrates the pigments on the valleys and creates a more saturated and darker look.
 <figure class="pull-center">
 	<video autoplay loop muted playsinline>
 	  <source src="/images/MNPRX/WC/paper-granulation.mp4" type="video/mp4">